isaacholt100/isaacholt/public/cv/isaac-holt-cv.typ

 == Projects

 *bnum* #h(1fr) #date("05/2021", "Present") \
 #link("https://crates.io/crates/bnum")[Rust library] with over 150,000 downloads that provides fixed size signed and unsigned integer types, designed to extend the functionality of Rust's primitive integer types to arbitrary bit sizes.
-I am developing a floating point type that similarly will extend the functionality of Rust's floating point types to arbitrary bit sizes.
+I am developing a floating-point type that similarly will extend the functionality of Rust's floating-point types.

 == Extracurriculars